-Cevdet Erek presents a new large-scale sculptural and sonic installation that replicates the atmosphere, aesthetics and spatial arrangements of football stadia.
-Incorporating energetic musical rhythms, the work explores division and belonging through the lens of football.
+Cevdet Erek presents a new large-scale installation that replicates the atmosphere of a football stadium.
+Incorporating musical rhythms, whispered dialogue and crowd recordings, the work explores divisions and different forms of unity and belonging through the lens of football.
 The artist also shows work at Walker Art Gallery and Tate Liverpool + RIBA North.